 Or you can appeal to their altruistic nature.
 Telling your kids about children in the world who don’t have any toys might inspire them to give away more stuff.
 Whether you’re talking about an outgrown jacket that will keep someone else warm or a favorite toy that will delight a homeless child, putting a face to the action helps reframe the decluttering process.

-Next page: What Do I Do With the Old Toys?
+What Do I Do with the Old Toys?